xicodomingues/francinette/README.md

 # Francinette
 A small and easy to use testing framework for the 42 C module.

 It is designed to automate checking `norminette`, compiling the code and executing the tests, to give you more time to look at the code itself.

+Use `francinette` or `paco` inside a project folder to run it.

 ## Install:
 Francinette has an automatic installer.